equalitie/ouisync-web/content/en-us/faq.md

 <details>
 <summary>
-Advantages of using Ouisync over Dropbox (or other similar solutions)?
+What are the advantages of using Ouisync over Dropbox, Google, or other similar solutions?
 </summary>
 {{% markdown %}}
 ### Free to use

-To be able to share files using **Dropbox**, you need to create a **Dropbox** account.
-This requires your name, email, credit card.
-It requires payment.
+To be able to share files using Dropbox, you need to create a Dropbox account.
+This requires your name, email, and credit card.
+It also requires payment.

-**Ouisync** is free and open source software.
+**Ouisync** is entirely free and open source software.
 To share files using **Ouisync**, you only need to install the app.
 That's it.
 No payment is required.

 ### Anonymity

-**OuiSync** does not require the creation of user accounts.
+**Ouisync** does not require the creation of user accounts.
 With **Ouisync**, it is simply a matter of installing the app and using it.
 All users are completely anonymous.

-### **OuiSync** is a **P2P** solution
+### **Ouisync** is a **P2P** solution

-This means that using **OuiSync** successfully does not depend on any central server anywhere. **Ouisync** makes use of decentralized peer-to-peer networking, which makes it an effective file sharing app even in situations where well-known file sharing servers (such as **Dropbox** or **Google Drive**) are unavailable.
+This means that using **Ouisync** successfully does not depend on any central server anywhere. **Ouisync** makes use of decentralized peer-to-peer networking, which makes it an effective file-sharing app even in situations where well-known file-sharing servers (such as **Dropbox** or **Google Drive**) are unavailable.

 {{% /markdown %}}
 </details>

 <details>
 <summary>
-How can I sync the files with my peers or with my other devices without internet?
+How can I sync files with my peers or with my other devices without internet?
 </summary>
 {{% markdown %}}
 In situations with limited internet availability, you will need to make sure some means of connecting to other devices still exists.

-This could be a WiFi signal available to all devices that want to share **Ouisync** _**repositories**_, or it could be intranet, local network or similar technologies.
+This could be a WiFi signal available to all devices that want to share **Ouisync** _**repositories**_, or it could be intranet, a local network or similar technologies.

-Currently _**repositories**_ cannot be shared via Bluetooth, but that feature is planned for future releases.
+Currently _**repositories**_ cannot be shared via Bluetooth.
+This feature is planned for future releases.
 {{% /markdown %}}
 </details>